-- Existing calculation approach and how its FPI is used in its operations - The known limitations of its existing approach

-Implementation schedule for any planned changes to the system.
+- Existing calculation approach and how its FPI is used in its operations - The known limitations of its existing approach - Implementation schedule for any planned changes to the system.

-Please reference Section 6 for BVES's use of Technosylva and its risk, and fire potential modeling.
+Please reference Section 6 for BVES's use of its FPI model developed by Technosylva for the BVES service area and its risk, and fire potential modeling.